Tips for Growing Tomatoes

 Tomato plants will grow at a normal temperature of 20 to 22 degree Celsius.
 It will germinate quickly with this normal temperature.

-Sowing seeds and seedlings can be done indoor and can be transplanted to pot or outer garden/nursery.
+Sowing seeds and seedlings can be done indoor and can be transplanted to a pot or outer garden/nursery.

 Step 2: Preparing containers for sowing